-- Subsidised - This is for the unemployed, poor and disabled residents that are eligible for funding from the state.
+- Subsidised – for unemployed, poor and disabled residents that are eligible for funding from the state.

-- Contributively - Healthcare that is financed by the employer and employee contribution.
+- Contributive - healthcare that is financed by employer and employee contributions

-Many foreign employees and companies choose international private healthcare policies, so they are able to access the best quality healthcare.
+- Private - Many foreign employees and companies choose international private healthcare policies, so they can access the best quality healthcare.